 - 2001 - 2005 - Our first Capital Campaign - The Campaign for Special Gifts - exceeded all expectations.
 The campaign was launched to provide $750,000 in cash and in-kind support for the early governmental approvals of the Fresno Aquarium project.
 Forty-five very special individual and corporate contributors donated at levels above the regular Annual Charter Membership levels so the organization could meet the costs of planning, governmental fees and environmental studies required to ensure the project could be built where we wanted to build it.
 Arthur Dyson, A.I.A. designed a 100,000 sq. ft.
 Aquarium facility as the ultimate plan for the campus.
 During this time, we also secured our first exhibit sponsors.

-- August 3, 2006 - The Institute closed escrow on its 10-acre site, a former sand and gravel mining and asphalt plant location along the San Joaquin River adjacent to Freeway 99 in Fresno, California.
+- August 3, 2006 - Donations made it possible for the Institute to close escrow on its 10-acre site, a former sand and gravel mining and asphalt plant location along the San Joaquin River adjacent to Freeway 99 in Fresno, California.
 The property was generously donated to the Institute by the Roy and Betty Jura family after the Fresno Aquarium project completed all of its preliminary environmental studies and received the unanimous approval of the Fresno County Planning Commission.

 - 2009 - Arthur Dyson, A.I.A. began designing a smaller ~20,000 sq. ft.
 Phase One Fresno Aquarium incorporating all 12 of the donated Steinhart exhibits, to be located next to the future larger Aquarium, now identified as Phase Two.

 - January 27, 2009 - The Fresno City Council voted unanimously to amend the City's 2025 General Plan to include the Fresno Aquarium property.